 Co-pay card programs provide direct financial assistance to patients to help with their co-pays, co-insurance or other out-of-pocket costs.
 If eligible commercially insured patients need assistance with their out-of-pocket costs, Genentech Rheumatology Access Solutions can refer them to the ACTEMRA Co-pay Card Program.

 To get started, call (855) RA-COPAY (855-722-6729) or visit RACopay.com.

 The ACTEMRA Co-pay Card Program is available only for commercially

 insured patients.
-Patients using Medicare, Medicaid or any other
+Patients using Medicare, Medicaid, Medigap,

-government-funded program to pay for their medications are not
+other government-funded program to pay for their medications are not

-eligible.
+program.
 It requires a valid, on-label prescription and cannot be

 combined with any other rebate/coupon, free trial or similar offer

 for the specified prescription.
 It is available only for a patient

 (or their guardian) who is 18 years or older.
 It is not valid for